dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 end
 ```

-We also need to remove the bandage, once the magic effect is applied.
+We also need to remove the bandage, once it is consumed.
 Here we need to put `removeItem()` inside `timer.delayOneFrame()`.
 Otherwise, the game will crash.

 The default timer type for `delayOneFrame()` is `simulate` time, a timer that will not advance in menu mode.
-However, if we want the bandage to be removed immediately after we use it, we need to set it to `timer.real`, a timer advance in real time.
+However, if we want the bandage to be removed immediately after we use it, we need to set it to `timer.real`, a timer that advances at real time.

 ```Lua hl_lines="2-8"
     	})